Download Internship Recruiting Calendar (PDF, 52K)

 Offers for Summer Internships

-- Offers may be extended after 5 PM EST on Friday, January 17, 2014.
-Firms may not invite students to sell days or other post-interview events until after offers are extended.
+- Offers may be extended after 5 p.m.
+ET on Friday, January 13, 2017.
+Firms may not invite students to sell events or other postinterview events until an offer has been extended.

-- Offers must remain open until February 21, 2014, or for a minimum of two weeks from receipt of a written offer, whichever is later.
+- Offers must remain open until at least February 17, 2017, or for a minimum of two weeks from receipt of a written offer, whichever is later.

 - Hiring organizations should inform students of their status and/or timeline for decisions within two weeks of their interviews, regardless of outcome.